-- (1) This table does not include any amount paid as reimbursement for expenses. - (2) Fees paid in accordance with the employment agreement of Myles Bartholomew described under the heading "Employment, Consulting and Management Agreements". - (3) Fees paid in accordance with the employment agreement of Gary Bartholomew described under the heading "Employment, Consulting and Management Agreements". - (4) None of the compensation paid to Mr. Beynon was paid for his services as a director of the Company. - (5) None of the compensation paid to Mr. Barley was paid for his services as a director of the Company.
+- (1) On January 16, 2018, the Company appointed Mr. Guy Zajonc as President of Sponsors One Media Inc., a wholly owned subsidiary of the Company. - (2) This table does not include any amount paid as reimbursement for expenses. - (3) Fees paid in accordance with the employment agreement of Myles Bartholomew described under the heading "Employment, Consulting and Management Agreements". - (4) Mr. Ramos resigned as the chief financial officer of the Company on March 28, 2018 and was replaced by Mr. Brad E. Herr. - (5) Fees paid in accordance with the employment agreement of Gary Bartholomew described under the heading "Employment, Consulting and Management Agreements". - (6) None of the compensation paid to Mr. Beynon was paid for his services as a director of the Company. - (7) None of the compensation paid to Mr. Barley was paid for his services as a director of the Company.